 As a result, the charity reached out to Fujitsu to come up with a way to resolve this issue.

 FUJITSU’s Human Centric Experience Design (HXD) methodology is a unique form of Design thinking which focuses customer’s minds on understanding their business challenge within the context of their strategy, by collaborating with the right people and expertise to rapidly develop concepts.

 Traditionally, the HXD workshop would be held in our Digital Transformation Centre (DTC) located in Macquarie University.
 However with the restrictions of COVID-19, the team has designed a hybrid workshop experience to accommodate towards this change in climate.

 The workshop is the first of its kind, connecting our physical DTC to our virtual workshop platform, creating a unique hybrid workshop experience.
 This session was designed to enable participants to attend from several locations as we adapt to this new hybrid future of work, whilst leveraging the advantages of face-to-face interaction where possible.

 “Working collaboratively with the Fujitsu team at the Digital Transformation Centre has been an inspiring and insightful experience.
 It has provided Camp Quality with the opportunity to consider new ways to improve our digital experience for kids impacted by cancer.
 I am excited to see how we can develop these innovative ideas into a digital solution which offers kids facing cancer an engaging way to interact with our education and recreation programs online – whilst in hospital, at home and at school.”

 – Deborah Thomas, CEO Camp Quality

-Watch the below video to see how Fujitsu and Camp Quality leveraged digital transformation to create a uniform, on-demand service which complements the charity's existing face-to-face delivery model.
+Watch the below video to see how Fujitsu and Camp Quality leveraged digital transformation to scope and plan a uniform, on-demand service which complements the charity's existing face-to-face delivery model.